 Here’s our attempt to bring the gritty Joker look to your average consumer camera footage.
-We created two separate LUTs ( Free to download) for 2 types of shot.
+We created two separate LUTs ( Free to download) for 2 types of shots.
 For shots involving sunlight or sunlight reflections we use “Blakehope LUT”.
-Second category includes morning shots, indoor fluorescent shots, for which we use “Bellart LUT”.
-Both of these LUTs work with footage from literally any camera: BMPCC, Canon, Sony, Nikon, DJI and Red and Arri (Forgive us if we are missed any).
+The second category includes morning shots, indoor fluorescent shots, for which we use “Bellart LUT”.
+Both of these LUTs work with footage from literally any camera: BMPCC, Canon, Sony, Nikon, DJI, and Red and Arri (Forgive us if we are missed any).

 Both of these are a part of our Bundle pack. (check it out here) It’s amazing to see how our bundle pack easily holds up to recreate any grade out there.
 From blockbusters like Blade Runner to Art house films like Call Me by Your Name, also including series like Peaky Blinders and Euphoria.
 We’ve recreated almost every aesthetic, you can check it out on our Instagram page.
 Okay back to our grade, let’s get into it.

-Film look is back with series like End of the Fu*king World and Stranger things.
+The film look is back with series like End of the Fu*king World and Stranger things.
 We’re glad that we were easily able to reproduce the film look with our Bundle Pack.
-As we always recommend investing in LUTS that give you a comprehensive variety ( without compromising on quality and sophistication ), we’re pleased that our own LUTS live up to this motto specially in today’s market where terms like “CINEMATIC LUTS” are loosely thrown around.
+As we always recommend investing in LUTS that gives you a comprehensive variety ( without compromising on quality and sophistication ), we’re pleased that our own LUTS live up to this motto especially in today’s market where terms like “CINEMATIC LUTS” are loosely thrown around.
 If you want to check out our LUTS, they are on our LUTs page.

 We hope Colorist Factory LUTs helped you get the look you were looking for in your next project!
 Make sure to follow us on Instagram for more fresh cinematic color inspiration @colorist.factory.
-Also we’ve started a cool project of making a tutorial on utilizing each and every LUT we give in our packs!
+Additionally, we’ve started a cool project of making a tutorial on utilizing each and every LUT we give in our packs!
 So make sure to subscribe to our Youtube channel!